-- Options The options that can be set via figure 7.8 are: - Slots: The number of CPUs per node.
+- Options The options that can be set for a regular node node001, via figure 7.8 are: - Slots: The number of CPUs per node.
 By default LSF tries to determine the value automatically.
 If the number of slots is set to 0, then the node becomes an LSF submit host, so that no jobs can run on the host, but users can submit their jobs from this host using the LSF utilities. - GPUs: The number of GPUs per node - Queues: All queues. - Advanced button: This brings up a dialogue that allows GPU devices to be added.